 Not Much of a Student

-He got into a bar fight when he turned 21, the first time he ever got drunk.
+He got into a bar fight when he turned 21, the first time he ever drank too much.
 Shortly after his birthday, he celebrated by buying a beer in a bar.
 Then he bought the house a round.
 When the patrons began singing ‘Happy Birthday’ to someone else, he smashed a beer bottle over one of their heads.

 He got into another bar fight at 30, when as a Senate lawyer he rode undercover with New York City police officers.
 When a drunk insulted him in a bar, Bobby Kennedy asked him to step outside and hit him in the face, breaking his nose.